ksindi/managers-playbook/README.md

 ## One-on-ones

 Never skip one-on-ones.
-They serve as an essential mechanism for both receiving and offering feedback, as well as fostering a connection with your team member.
+They serve as an essential mechanism for coaching and providing feedback, as well as fostering a connection with your team member.
 Most engineers cherish these sessions, and if they don't, it's often because they haven't experienced a well-conducted one-on-one.

 Do note that these recommendations primarily pertain to one-on-ones with individual contributors.
 One-on-ones with managers typically lean more towards "business" matters, emphasizing strategy, team well-being, and project planning.